Peer Reviewers

 return to top of page

-All nominations, whether for a new chair, the renewal of a current chair, the advancement of a Tier 2 chairholder to a Tier 1 chair, or a resubmission, are assessed by the College of Reviewers.
+All nominations, whether for a new chair, the renewal of a current chair, the advancement of a Tier 2 chairholder to a Tier 1 chair, or a resubmission, are assessed by the external reviewers.

 Selection of Reviewers

-For each chair nomination and each request for infrastructure support from the Canadian Foundation for Innovation (the CFI), the Secretariat carefully selects a minimum of three reviewers from the College of Reviewers.
+For each chair nomination and each request for infrastructure support from the Canadian Foundation for Innovation (the CFI), the Secretariat carefully selects a external minimum of three reviewers.
 The Secretariat bases its selection on:

 • the expertise of the reviewer, which should be as close as possible to the nominee’s field(s); and